MystixCode/auth/README.md

 This project is in a not fully working pre-alpha state!

+I want this to become a very basic auth provider.

+Be aware this is NOT secure!
+I dont know what im doing.

+I want to support different types of apps.
+Normal webapps with redirect url etc. and desktop apps like for example a game client with a different auth flow.
+So far i added support for 3 different types of keys/algorithms (RS256,Ed25519,HS256).

+The image below is already outdated.
+Now i started implementing authorization code flow ;)
 <img src="auth.drawio.png" width="100%" height="100%">
 <!-- <img src="https:///.png" width="100%" height="100%"> -->